NETWAYS/gitlab-training/day1/06_Server/01_Intro.md

 * gitolite

-In case you don't want to host your own Git server, there are public services such as Github, GitLab or Bitbucket.
+In case you don't want to host your own Git server, there are public services such as GitHub, GitLab or Bitbucket.

 ~~~ENDSECTION~~~